 The journal is available in more the 300 public and research libraries outside Romania.

 Arheologia Moldovei is available online, free of charge, as downloadable .pdf files.
-The digitization process was carried out with technical support from „A. Philippide” Institute of Philology in Iași.
+The digitization of the pre-2000 issues was carried out with technical support from „A. Philippide” Institute of Philology in Iași.

 Arheologia Moldovei este revista anuală a Institutului de Arheologie din Iași.
 Arheologia Moldovei are o regularitate neîntreruptă de la apariția primului număr, în 1961 și apare sub egida Academiei Române, prin intermediul Editurii Academiei.
 Materialele publicate au fost și sunt constant apreciate pentru probitatea științifică și calitatea academică.
 Studiile, articolele și notele sunt publicate în limbile română, engleză, franceză sau germană și au fost însoțite, încă de la primul număr, de rezumate ample în limbi de circulație internațională.